contractlevel/yield/README.md

 ![Deposit on Child when Remote Child is Strategy](./diagrams/deposit/onChild-isRemoteChild.jpg)

+To clarify what is happening in this final image: when the deposit is made, the strategy is fetched from the parent, then the deposit is sent to the strategy, the tvl is returned to the parent, and then the parent returns the YieldCoin mint amount to the depositor.

 ### Withdraw

-Withdrawals are executed using the YieldCoin/share token's `ERC677::transferAndCall()`, which checks if the receiving address has implemented `IERC677Receiver::onTokenTransfer()`, which the `YieldPeer`, `ParentPeer`, and `ChildPeer` contracts have.
+Withdrawals are executed using the YieldCoin token's `ERC677::transferAndCall()`, which checks if the receiving address has implemented `IERC677Receiver::onTokenTransfer()`, which the `YieldPeer`, `ParentPeer`, and `ChildPeer` contracts have.

 See [Parent Withdraw](https://github.com/contractlevel/yield/blob/457267fcf8068e3b35dd31770640b9423595892d/src/peers/ParentPeer.sol#L108-L169) and [Child Withdraw](https://github.com/contractlevel/yield/blob/457267fcf8068e3b35dd31770640b9423595892d/src/peers/ChildPeer.sol#L73-L93).